discopop-project/discopop/docs/setup/discopop.md

 - `-DDP_CALLTREE_PROFILING_METADATA_CUTOFF=<int>` &ndash; Set a cutoff amount of vitis per basic block for dependency metadata calculation.
 Set `0` to disable cutoff.
 Default: `50000`.
 - `-DDP_CALLTREE_PROFILING_METADATA_CUTOFF_IGNORE_PROBABILITY=[0-1000]` &ndash; Enable or disable probablistic cutoff.
 Ignores cutoff with a configurable probability.
 Set `0` to disable probabilistic cutoff.
 Set `25` for a probability of 2.5% etc.
 - `-DDP_MEMORY_REGION_DEALIASING=[0|1]`: Enable or disable the generation of dependency de-aliasing information.
 Reduces potential false positive parallelization suggestions, but increases the profiling overhead.
+- `-DDP_BRANCH_TRACKING=[0|1]`: Toggles the creation of instrumentation calls for tracking taken branches.
+Required by the graph pruning step of the DiscoPoP optimizer.
+Disabled by default.

 #### Development and debugging
 - `-DDP_RTLIB_VERBOSE=[0|1]` &ndash; Enable verbose output during profiling.